nadirefe/speech-game/README.md

 Before the game starts, the browser asks you to enable your microphone.

+After Tom's name appear in the screen, you should start by saying name.

 ### Game Rules

 1. You have to say name that starts with the last letter of the name that Tom's said.
 Tom starts the game.